 For thousands of years, humans built settlements scaled to people who walked.
-The knowledge for doing this successfully was developed slowly over time.
 In a generation, Americans transformed an entire continent around a new transportation technology.
 We often fail to appreciate how we are testing this approach as we go.
 Quite simply: it's a massive experiment.

-America’s cultural belief is that growing cities experience not only opportunity and prosperity today, but the growth allows them to experience success far into the future.
+America’s cultural belief is that growing cities experience not only opportunity and prosperity today, but also success far into the future.
 There is a built-in assumption that new growth pays for itself today and generates enough wealth to sustain itself generation after generation This is a flawed assumption.